JoTrdl/grunt-dock/README.md

 The main goal of this plugin is to accelerate the development flow with Docker.
 But it can be usefull to deploy your app in a production environment.

+Last but not least, Grunt-dock is based on the module [Dockerode](https://github.com/apocas/dockerode).

 Commands
 --------